joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 24. WVDAdmin can also copy your Custom Image into a Shared Image Gallery, or you can use it to create an Azure Virtual Desktop session host!
 25. ![WVDAdmin - New Session Host](/uploads/wvdadmin_newsessionhost.png "WVDAdmin - New Session Host")

-Hopefully, this article has been
+Hopefully, this article has been of some use - even if you don't use Azure Virtual Desktop - WVDAdmin is a great tool to help with day-to-day Azure Virtual Machine operations.